sunworl/LangChain-OpenTutorial/20-Prompt/SummarizationPrompt.md

 2.  **Concise executive summary (1-5 sentences)**
     *   Capture the essence of the original text in a short paragraph.
     *   Avoid missing any pivotal data or context.

-### **Key Requirements**

-*   **Include relevant numbers, statistics, or contextual dates**: e.g., "On March 12, revenue increased by 15%..."
-*   **Ensure coherence**: The summary must read smoothly and maintain a logical flow between points.
-*   **Avoid excessive repetition**: Do not restate the same point multiple times.
-*   **Do not omit vital details**: Key facts, critical outcomes, or unique data points should not be lost.
-*   **Do not invent or assume facts**: Summaries must reflect the source text accurately, without adding new information.

 ---